 Using these materials significantly increases the experience for everyone involved, improving the ability to receive feedback.

-For students not taking online lessons regularly, being familiar with how to make a lesson online can be helpful in case of mild sickness/inclement weather.
+For students not taking online lessons regularly, being familiar with how to adapt to an online lesson can be helpful in case of mild sickness/inclement weather.